djalbat/the-occam-user-manual/getting-started.md

 Exactly what this file is dependes on your system.
 On MacOS it will be either the `.bashrc` or `.bash_profile` file in your home directory.
 If you are not using MacOS then hopefully you will have enough knowledge of your system to know which file to edit.
-Moving swiftly on, assuming that the npm global installation directory is `/usr/local/bin`, add the following line to the requisite terminal or command prompt configuration file:
+Moving swiftly on, assuming that the fully qualified path of the npm global installation directory is `/usr/local/bin`, add the following line to the requisite terminal or command prompt configuration file:

 ```
 alias open='/usr/local/lib/node_modules/occam-open-cli/open.js'